 Sea Otter Europe

 Want more cycling on your trip?
-We've intentionally scheduled this climbing camp to make it easy to combine with one of the world's biggest cycling festivals just down the road in Girona.
+We've intentionally scheduled this camp to make it easy to combine with one of the world's biggest cycling festivals just down the road in Girona.
 Just a little over 20 miles from Tossa, Girona will be hosting Sea Otter Europe, featuring multiple rides & races for all levels, an expo with pretty much every cycling brand known to man, and tons of bikes for you to demo.
-We highly recommend kicking off your cycling vacation with this incredible event!
-For all the details, check out seaottereurope.com.
+We highly recommend wrapping up your cycling vacation with this incredible event!

 SUNDAY: Arrival